informalsystems/audits/ibc/finding-01.md

 ### Recommendation

 - Change specification to allign with code.
-- Due to the discrepance it appears that [OnAcknowledgement]() is dead code.
+- Due to the discrepance it appears that the error branch in [OnAcknowledgement]() is dead code.
+It should be removed from the specification and the code.